ballerina-attic/docs-ballerina-vscode-extension/en/docs/debugging/debug.md

 The following attributes are mandatory for all configurations.

-- `name` - The reader-friendly name to appear in the Debug launch configuration dropdown.
+- `name` - The reader-friendly name to appear in the Debug launch configuration drop-down menu.
 - `type` - The type of debugger to use for this launch configuration.
 The attribute value must be kept as `ballerina` for all Ballerina debugging configuration types.
 - `request` - The request type of this launch configuration.
-Currently, launch and attach are supported.
+Currently, `launch` and `attach` are supported.

 The following attributes are supported for all Ballerina `launch` configurations.